A seaside town that’s worth its salt all year round.

 If you love Farmers Markets, make your way here on a Saturday

 A little off the beaten track and 5km outside of Skerries you’ll find Ardgillan Castle.
-Filled with gorgeous gardens and walkways, it’s also where you’ll also find Paws, the dog-friendly café.
+Filled with gorgeous gardens and walkways, it’s also where you’ll also find the dog-friendly Castle Tea Rooms.
 The first of its kind in a municipal park in Ireland, you and your pooch get to gallivant around 5 miles of woodland and flower gardens before chilling by the fire with something delicious for both of you.
 It’s BYOD, but they’re just as welcoming to the dogless wanderer.

 For the history buffs, the Skerries Mills are the marker of the town’s skyline and have been since the 12th century.
 Comprised of two windmills and one watermill, tours are less than an hour, and it’s en route from the train station to the town, perfect to pop in at the beginning or end of your mini venture.
 If you love Farmers Markets, make your way here on a Saturday from 10am and peruse the local farmers selling all sorts.
 Organic meat, jams and marmalades and even homemade candles are just some of the goodies on offer, so you won’t leave empty handed!

 Festivals in Skerries also stretch beyond the summer season.
 Soundwaves Festival takes place every year in September, and sees arts and culture take over the town.
 This year’s festival had everything from rap, comedy and opera, so there really is something for everybody.

 For the wanderers and explorers, Skerries is a treasure trove of a town.
 Be smart about it and come check out the town during quieter colder months, and save the summer excursion here for the beaches.
 It’s a town that deserves a second trip and is just as enjoyable in winter woollies as it is in shades and shorts.